-This topic is intended for existing power meters which have worked previously, but are now unable to connect.
-For new power meter set up issues, click here.
+This topic is intended for existing power meters that have worked previously but are now unable to connect.
+For new power meter setup issues, click here.

 If you've used your power meter previously on this head unit, but now it can't be detected, we recommend a few easy things to check first.